-Several months ago, I came across the book, Chart Sense by Rozlyn Linder, and I have decided that these resource books are a must have for every teacher of reading.
+For years, I have created anchor charts with my students.
+Then, several months ago, I came across the book, Chart Sense by Rozlyn Linder.
+I decided that these resource books are a must have for every teacher of reading.
 They are books that you can flip through over and over again and find a new, fresh idea you can take and run with to the classroom.
 Dr. Roz gives lesson ideas to go with each chart, and nearly all of the charts are set up to be used over and over again to offer high student engagement, higher level thinking skills, visual modeling, written response opportunity, and frequent reference after.

 At the opening of all three books, Dr. Roz walks through the research related to anchor chart usage, and I think whether you’re an anchor chart pro or an anchor chart beginner, the information is a great reminder as to why using anchor charts is a solid practice.
 Here is what Dr. Roz had to say.

 Students have a shared sense of ownership over the content.